 This has raised questions about the reliability of reviews on platforms like AirlineQuality, TripAdvisor, Google Reviews, and airline-specific portals.
 Airlines and consumers alike must now consider whether AI content is influencing perceptions of service quality and trustworthiness.

-Our study analyzed the reviews of 10 airline carriers from around the world by looking at reviews from SkyTrax, a well-known platform where travelers leave reviews of their airline experiences.
-We then analyzed the reviews in our Originality.ai AI detector to find out if the reviews were AI-generated or human written.
+Our study analyzed the reviews of 10 airline carriers from around the world by looking at reviews from SkyTrax, a well-known platform where travellers leave reviews of their airline experiences.
+We then analyzed the reviews in our Originality.ai AI detector to find out if the reviews were AI-generated or human-written

-In our study, ChinaSouthern has the most fake reviews overall, more than any other airline, with a rate of 32.4% AI-generated reviews.
 This shows that consumers who are trusting the reviews and potentially looking to buy a ticket from the airline are not informed enough to make a trusted decision.
-ChinaSouthern has a 3.5 star average rating on Tripadvisor.

-In 2024, SouthWest Airlines recorded an AI-generated review rate of 8.7%, marking it as the U.S. airline with the highest percentage of reviews generated by artificial intelligence.
+In 2025, United Airlines recorded an AI-generated review rate of 16.9%, marking it as the U.S. airline with the highest percentage of reviews generated by artificial intelligence.

-The significant presence of AI-generated reviews across airlines may prompt the industry to adopt more stringent verification measures, as travelers increasingly rely on online reviews when making booking decisions.
+The significant presence of AI-generated reviews across airlines may prompt the industry to adopt more stringent verification measures, as travellers increasingly rely on online reviews when making booking decisions.

 Next, let’s take a look at the impact that AI-generated reviews may have had on customer sentiment in the airline industry.